companieshouse/oracle-query-api/README.md

 :------------------------|:-----------
-`items_per_page`         | Number of items per page returned in this list `start_index`            | Zero indexed, the offset into the entire list that this page starts at `payment_period_due_date`| Specify date to search for against a specified company when verifying payment for confirmation statement
+`items_per_page`         | Number of items per page returned in this list `start_index`            | Zero indexed, the offset into the entire list that this page starts at `payment_period_due_date`| The confirmation statement payment period due date to search for against a specified company when verifying payment for confirmation statement.
+Date must be ISO format yyyy-MM-dd e.g. 2019-03-31
 ### Configuration

 Key                | Description